izivkov/GShockTimeServer/README.md

 Note that instaed of running `gshock_server.py` we run `gshock_server_display.py`.
 Note also the extra parameter `display`, which can have values of `waveshare`, `tft154` or `mock`, depending on the display type, as described bellow.

 There are also some extra dependencies which need to be installed, too many to list here.
 Instead, please refer to `setup-display.sh` scrpt.
-Running this script will install all depexzindencies, as well as create a service to start the GShock Server every time the device is booted.
+Running this script will install all dependencies, as well as create a service to start the Server every time the device is booted.
 More info bellow.

 Here is what the display shows: